mbdsaraiva/optimizing-urban-connectivity-a-case-study-with-minimum-spanning-trees-in-Natal-RN-Brazil/README.md

 - NotebookLM: https://notebooklm.google.com/notebook/b0b8784e-587f-4455-be50-d0caa0f582dd?original_referer=https:%2F%2Fwww.google.com%23&pli=1
 - Audio: https://drive.google.com/file/d/1dYcZXZNEGvvF-s3TK7Em-SJ8xZlB9pAm/view?usp=sharing

+## Summary

+This project explores how Graph Theory and Minimum Spanning Trees (MSTs) can be used to optimize urban connectivity in Natal, Rio Grande do Norte, Brazil.
+Using Kruskal's Algorithm, we analyzed a network of schools to identify the most efficient connections between them, minimizing total distance while ensuring full network coverage.
+The project includes code implementation, visualizations, and an article with methodology and results.

 ## Repository Contents

 - `teste.py`: Original Python script used in the study, annotated and commented for clarity.